-This essay was originally published on January 18, 2020 in Sky Island Journal, Winter 2020, Issue 11.
+This story was originally published on January 18, 2020 in Sky Island Journal, Winter 2020, Issue 11.
 It was one of 32 pieces selected for publication from 1,295 submissions.
 It was my first literary publication.

-This essay also earned First Place for Nonfiction, in the 2020 Write On!
+This story was later awarded First Place for Nonfiction, in the 2020 Write On!
 Contest by the Royal City Literary Arts Society.